nats-io/natscli/README.md

 ### Using Docker

-The `synadia/jsm:latest` docker image contains both the JetStream enabled NATS Server and the `jsm` utility this guide covers.
+The `synadia/jsm:latest` docker image contains both the JetStream enabled NATS Server and the `nats` utility this guide covers.

 In one window start JetStream: